yotann/bcdb/docs/memodb/debugging.md

   inputs, there's probably a bug in BCDB.
 - LLVM bugs.
 These are less common than the other two, but they do happen.

+## Hangs

+If the BCDB commands seem to hang without printing anything, there are several possible reasons:

+- If the command hangs right after you start it, it might be rewriting files in the RocksDB database.
+This should normally take less than a minute.
+In this case, the `top` command will show that BCDB is using CPU.
+- It's still working on a task, but the task is taking a really long time.
+For example, maybe `smout.candidates` is working on a really huge function and generating 10,000 candidates.
+In this case, the `top` command will show that BCDB is using CPU.
+- There's a bug in BCDB and it's stuck in an infinite loop.
+In this case, the `top` command will show that BCDB is using CPU.
+You can try to investigate by using `gdb` to attach to it.
+- BCDB already finished all the jobs and printed the results, but it didn't exit properly.
+In this case, BCDB will have printed results, and the `top` command will show very low CPU usage.
+You can just kill the command if this happens.
+- If you're using `memodb-server` and one of the worker programs or other programs crashed or got killed: most likely `memodb-server` sent a job to the worker, but it never got a result, so it's waiting forever.
+In this case, the `top` command will show very low CPU usage, but `memodb-server` will still respond to any requests you make with `curl`.
+You can fix this by restarting `memodb-server` and all the other programs connected to it.
+- If you're using `memodb-server` and nothing has crashed or been killed: you might have run into a bug in NNG (the HTTP server library).
+In this case, the `top` command will show very low CPU usage, and `memodb-server` will **not** respond to any requests you make with `curl`.
+Unfortunately, I don't know any easy way to fix this problem.
+I guess you would have to rewrite `tools/memodb-server/memodb-server.cpp` to use a different library instead of NNG.

 ## Read the whole error message

 It's important to look at **all parts** of the error message to find the source